parcuri/derekkedziora.com/_posts/2020-04-20-anthrolopology-of-illness.md

 This isn't something that only affects old ladies.
 Among my circle of the young (ahem, middle-aged) and scientifically educated, I hear of *skvozniak-related* illnesses all the time.

 I'm met with dismay when I suggest that *skvozniaks* are a cultural phenomenon.
 It's not something that is provable, but there are some strong indicators.
 Currently, the most comprehensive Wikipedia article about the *skvozniak* phenomenon is in [Russian ](https://ru.wikipedia.org/wiki/Сквозняк).
-The only other languages with an article: Czech, German, Persian, Finnish, Macedonia, Portuguese and Ukrainian.
+The only other languages with an article: Czech, German, Persian, Finnish, Macedonian, Portuguese and Ukrainian.
 Incidentally, the German article covers that debate about whether *skvozniaks* (or *Luftzug* in German) make you sick.

 It's a quirk of Central and Eastern Europe.
 Luckily, most Ukrainians seem to accept that my Yankee blood gives me some level of immunity to the *skvozniak*.